 English as a Second Language Program Specialist

-Arcadia’s ESL K-12 certification program prepares you with knowledge and skills to effectively develop supportive instruction for English Learners from kindergarten through the 12th grade.
+Arcadia’s ESL Program Specialist PK-12 Certification prepares you with knowledge and skills to effectively develop supportive instruction for English Learners from kindergarten through the 12th grade.
 This PA Department of Education approved program prepares you with skills for Teaching English as a Foreign Language programs.

 As an ESL Program Specialist, you will:

 - Share skills and strategies to meet English language learners’ needs within and outside the classroom.

 - Understand the language’s impact on the students learning and environments.

 - Use classroom-based assessment to measure the students’ knowledge.